versioneer-tech/package-r/README.md

 ## Goal

-`packageR` is a lightweight tool developed by the [Versioneer](https://versioneer.at) team, designed to facilitate secure and seamless data sharing from object storage systems using **temporary URLs**.
-It eliminates the need for direct access to object storage or proxying data through intermediary systems by delegating access control directly to the object storage layer’s existing capabilities.
-Additionally, it allows users to bundle additional context or metadata with shared datasets, making sharing comprehensive and user-friendly.
+`packageR` is a lightweight tool built on top of a fork of [File Browser](https://github.com/filebrowser/filebrowser/), further adapted by the [Versioneer](https://versioneer.at) team.
+It is designed to facilitate secure and seamless data sharing from object storage systems using **temporary URLs**.
+By leveraging the native access control capabilities of object storage, `packageR` removes the need for direct access or proxying data through intermediary systems.
+Additionally, it enables users to bundle extra context or metadata with shared datasets, making the sharing process more comprehensive and user-friendly.

+A key design decision and long-term goal is to eliminate state management by use of the embedded [BoltDB](https://github.com/boltdb/bolt) — not by replacing it with another database, but by shifting all state management entirely to external systems.
+Currently, BoltDB stores user information, configuration state, and data about created dataset shares.
+- User information has been offloaded by leveraging an external identity management provider through the existing auth proxy strategy.
+The internal user management entities have been migrated to represent user roles instead of individual users.
+This change allows for a simple role-mapping mechanism that infers roles such as `guest`, `user`, or `admin` from the identity claims provided.
+- Configuration is treated as immutable and is fully bootstrapped at startup by initialization scripts.
+- A replacement for the share storage system is still under development and is planned for a future release.

+Note: It is therefore important to still provide a persistent (durable) mount location for the database!

 ## Why `packageR` Exists